 Low : 3-5 : Needs some work and I suggest you peruse a few basic personal finance concepts, books or checking out some finance web sites to grow your knowledge

 Poor : 0-2.
 You seem to have little idea of basic financial concepts and really need to get your act together.
-I suggest taking a course, reading a lot of personal finance books and even getting some help from a financial professional
+I suggest taking a course, checking out some personal finance articles on this site and even getting some help from a financial professional